flowchart TB

 Figure 3.1 illustrates the relationships among clinical trial stakeholders.

 The sponsor (or its contract research organization) bears ultimate responsibility for the conduct of the trial and compliance with regulatory requirements.
 The principal investigator conducts the research at the clinical site and is responsible for obtaining informed consent and protecting participant safety.
 The IRB provides independent ethical oversight, reviewing the protocol before research begins and monitoring it throughout.
-And the regulatory authority maintains oversight of the entire enterprise, with the power to inspect, enforce, and—if necessary—halt research that fails to protect participants adequately.
+The regulatory authority maintains oversight of the entire enterprise, with the power to inspect, enforce, and, if necessary, halt research that fails to protect participants adequately.

 The IND Application (21 CFR Part 312)